 Pharmacy technicians must be licensed with the State Board of Pharmacy before they can begin to work in California.

 There is a tremendous projected growth in career opportunities for pharmacy technicians over the next several years.
-Orange County has a projected growth of nearly 32% in pharmacy technician job openings between 2006 and 2016 (source: California EDD).
+California has a projected growth of nearly 12% in pharmacy technician job openings between 2016 and 2026 (source: California EDD).
 Many of those employment opportunities will be in retail or community pharmacies, especially with the chain drug stores.
-An article in the April 2009 edition of the OC Register listed Pharmacy Technician as number 6 of the 25 Top Jobs of 2009.

-Pharmacy technicians working in retail pharmacies generally begin earning between $12 and $14 per hour.
-Technicans can earn $19 per hour working at hospital settings.
+Pharmacy technicians working in retail pharmacies generally begin earning between $15 and $19 per hour.
+Technicians can earn $19 per hour working at hospital settings.
 Entry-level salaries depend on the previous experience and the technical ability of the applicant.
-The median salary for pharmacy technicians in California in 2005 was approximately $16 per hour, with more experienced technicians earning $18 per hour, according to the California EDD.
-The top earning technicians in the state were paid over $21 per hour, up to $28.
+The median salary for pharmacy technicians in California in 2018 was approximately $39,258 per year, with more experienced technicians earning $49,413, according to the California EDD.
+The top earning technicians in the state were paid over $21 per hour, up to $28 per hour.
 Benefits (healthcare, 401k) are included for full time employees.

 Pharmacy technicians can expect to work varying shifts.
 Many pharmacies are open seven days a week, with daytime and evening hours.
 Some pharmacies provide 24-hour service.
 Part-time and per diem (on-call) positions are also available for pharmacy technicians.

 Additional information on pharmacy technician salaries can be found at www.salary.com

 .
 Pharmacy technician salaries can be found under the "Pharmaceutical" or "Healthcare Technicians" job category.
 Choose the location where you want to work.
 Select either the Pharmacy Technician I or Pharmacy Technician II job title and click "create salary report".